-The property is likely to have been altered in the past in order to create the internal bathroom apartment.
-The date of alterations is unknown, however, is considered to be historic.
+The general layout of the property is likely to have been altered in the past in order to create the internal WC and separate shower room.
+The date of alteration is unknown, however, is considered to be historic.

 Estimated re-instatement cost (£) for insurance purposes